Magna, Utah

-Magna (/ˈmægnə/ MAG-nə) is a metro township in Salt Lake County, Utah, United States.
-The current population of the township stands at 29,251 according to the 2020 census, a 10.4% increase over 26,505 in 2010.
+Magna (/ˈmægnə/ MAG-nə) is a city in Salt Lake County, Utah, United States.
+The current population of the city stands at 29,251 according to the 2020 census, a 10.4% increase over 26,505 in 2010.

 History

 Settlement

 Settlement of the area began in 1851 shortly after pioneers reached the Salt Lake Valley.
 Early farmers settled in 1868 at the base of the northern Oquirrh Mountains and called their community Pleasant Green.
 By 1900, there were about 20 families in the area.
 One of the first Pleasant Green farmers was Abraham Coon, who established a livestock ranch and settlement called Coonville in a canyon mouth at about 5400 South now known as Coon Canyon.
 Coon Creek flows out of Coon Canyon and is one of the major Oquirrh Mountain drainages.
 Coon Creek flows north and west through Magna to the Great Salt Lake.

 The Pleasant Green Cemetery located in the Oquirrh foothills, at about 3500 South, was established in 1883.
 In 1890, in response to a law requiring all children to receive free public education, the first school was built in the community.